-Samples are put on slides and dipped into a collection of stains, or chemical dyes.
 Each stain is attracted to certain elements of the cancer cell and causes a reaction that changes the cell’s color.
 When pathologists observe this under the microscope, they are able to assess whether the fluid sample contains, or does not contain, mesothelioma cells.

-Although they can be useful to diagnosis, cytology reports cannot definitively diagnosis mesothelioma.
 Learn more about how mesothelioma is diagnosed in our free Mesothelioma Guide.

 Cytology vs. Histology

-- Fluid samples are easier to get
+- Fluid samples are easier to retrieve

 - Virtually no risk of complications